ldijkman/randomnerd_esp32_wifi_manager/LAB_Experiments/readme.md

 SO HANDY, the ACE js web cloud editor, for editing the html webserver HTML files on the ESP devices

+# IFRAME code to use on other pages
 ```
 <iframe id="inlineFrameExample"
     title="Inline Frame Example"